tinode/chat/docs/API.md

 A message is a logically associated set of data.
 Messages are passed as JSON-formatted UTF-8 text.

 All client to server messages may have an optional `id` field.
-It's set by the client as means to receive an aknowledgement from the server that the message was received and processed.
+It's set by the client as means to receive an acknowledgement from the server that the message was received and processed.
 The `id` is expected to be a session-unique string but it can be any string.
 The server does not attempt to interpret it other than to check JSON validity.
 It's returned unchanged by the server when it replies to client messages.

 Server requires strictly valid JSON, including double quotes around field names.
 For brevity the notation below omits double quotes around field names as well as outer curly brackets.